mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

   * You can also link to counter-examples of writing you don't like.
     * What aspects of the counter-examples should writers avoid?

+TODO: Add these:

+Length of post / how many words
+Paying per article -- this is more common in the industry, might be worth going into the pros / cons What revisions / editor collaboration does it include?
+Kill fee?
+Do they own the rights or do you?
+How do you expect to work with them?
+Google Docs?
+Word?
+(Not all writers are familiar with GDocs) Do they pitch ideas or will you assign topics?
+Do you allow writers to link to their site in the story or bio?

 ## Save money by offering flexibility

 Resist the temptation to demand constant availability and quick turnaround.
 Sure, it sounds great to have a writer at your beck and call, but that requirement limits the pool of writers and drives up their rates.